What Subaru Legacy Years To Avoid? A Legacy of Unseen Problems

 Your engine might find itself in this position too.
 Total engine failure and failing head gaskets often lead to a complete top-end rebuild.
 Subaru’s boxer-style engines are particularly vulnerable to these failures.

-Common Problems Found in Subaru Legacy Vehicles
+Common Subaru Legacy Problems

 Subaru Legacy vehicles are generally reliable.
 However, like any car, they are not exempt from experiencing mechanical problems.
 Here are the most common problems found in Subaru Legacy vehicles:

 • Excessive Oil Consumption: Some Legacy models have reported excessive oil consumption, requiring frequent top-ups between oil changes.
+If ignored this can lead to total engine failure.

 • Premature Headlight Burnout: Some owners of 2010-2011 Legacy models have reported that their vehicle’s headlights burn out prematurely, requiring frequent replacement.